grnbit/Mining-KYH-Standard-42/README.md

 Withdraw Address
 Suggested, Phase II adoption Carbon Content of Power [As an estimate]

-NB: Parabolic Digital will post this data to KnowYourHashrate.com, but other miners may adopt a different venue/technique and distributed using IPFS
+NB: GrnBit Digital will post this data to KnowYourHashrate, but other miners may adopt a different venue/technique and distributed using IPFS

-Mining KYH Standard 42 will be published on GitHub in October 2020, and from there will be Open Sourced with forked developments evolving as miners get to grips with this new voluntary, evolving standard.
+Mining KYH Standard 42 will be published on GitHub in 2024, and from there will be Open Sourced with forked developments evolving as miners get to grips with this new voluntary, evolving standard.

 Preliminary KYH Code of Conduct
 To improve operational procedures, and move the Mining industry closer to full compliance with generally accepted best practice, a voluntary Code of Conduct is shared below.
 This Code of Conduct is released as an Open Source artifact on GitHub and will evolve from a high level set of principles, to a mature Code of Conduct when the peer review has been completed: